piotrjarnecki87/piotrjarnecki87/README.md

 ## About Me

 Greetings!
-I'm Piotr Jarnecki, a dedicated software tester with a solid foundation in ISTQB principles.
-I specialize in Java and JavaScript, utilizing them to harness the full potential of test automation.
-I have a fervent enthusiasm for learning and implementing cutting-edge testing methodologies.
-My toolkit boasts proficiency in Java-centric tools such as Selenium, JUnit, CSS Selectors, and XPATH, with a growing mastery of Cucumber for behavior-driven development.
+I'm Piotr Jarnecki, detail-oriented and creative software tester with a solid foundation in ISTQB principles and pecialised in Java and JavaScript, leveraging them to maximize the potential of test automation.
+My enthusiasm for learning drives me to implement cutting-edge testing methodologies.
+My toolkit includes proficiency in Java-centric tools such as Selenium, JUnit, CSS Selectors, and XPATH, complemented by a growing mastery of Cucumber for behavior-driven development.
 In the collaborative landscape, I navigate seamlessly through tools like Confluence, JIRA, and Trello, ensuring effective communication and streamlined project management.
-Additionally, I'm in the process of mastering build automation with Maven and Gradle, further enhancing the efficiency of Java-based testing workflows.
-Outside the realm of software testing, I'm an avid enthusiast of tennis, geopolitics, and automotive mechanics.
+Additionally, I'm currently mastering build automation with Maven and Gradle, further enhancing the efficiency of Java-based testing workflows.
+Beyond software testing, I am an enthusiast of tennis, geopolitics, and automotive mechanics.

 ## Tech Stack